 Tents will cost you 500 INR (and even these prices can be negotiated) whereas the APTDC Complex will cost you a whooping 2000 INR.
 So make your pick well.
 By the way, you can carry your own tents as well and enjoy a real camping experience.

 Backpacking to Gandikota & Being a Foodie

 If you’re a foodie, you have got to try authentic Andhra food at Gandikota.
 I don’t have enough words to praise Andhra food.
 If you’re non-vegetarian then Andhra chicken is a must try.
-It’s lip smacking.
+It’s lip-smacking.
 And if you’re a vegetarian then try the Andhra special Pappu (Lentils) also known as Dal in North India.

 Try Plain Dosa, Egg Dosa, Idli with coconut and tomato chutney for breakfast.
 Don’t hesitate to try out the food served in the shacks just outside the fort in Gandikota.
 They serve very good food at affordable prices.
-Also ask them for Dinner beforehand if you are planning to stay at the camps as the quantity of food they make depends on orders placed.
+Also, ask them for Dinner beforehand if you are planning to stay at the camps as the quantity of food they make depends on orders placed.

-What Essentials to Carry for your Gandikota Trip?
+What Essentials to Carry for Your Gandikota Trip?

-Even in winter months, Andhra is quite hot and hence it’s advisable to consume lot of liquids to avoid heat stroke.
+Even in winter months, Andhra is quite hot and hence it’s advisable to consume a lot of liquids to avoid heat stroke.

 Put a backpacking trip to Gandikota on your bucket list.
 Trust me, you’re falling in love with this place.